Turingraph/arabesque_of_alkhwarizmi/README.md

     1. Allow user to define other linear transformed geometric object in higher dimensional Vector Space over Real.
     2. Creating the 2D and 3D representation of higher dimensional geometric object via the same 3 algorithms in the MVP.
     3. Hardware evaluation and optimization for defining higher dimensional objects.
-2. Add other dimensional reduction algorithms for creating 2D and 3D representation of high dimensional objects e.g. PCA, t-SNE, LDA etc.
+2. Add other dimensional reduction algorithms for creating 2D and 3D representation of high dimensional objects e.g. PCA, t-SNE, LDA, more generalized version of taking 2D image photo of 3D objects to any n D objects etc.
-3. Add other famous geometric objects e.g. 4D platonic solid, sphere, torus, Möbius strip, Klein Bottle, multi dimensional Bezier curve, Archimedean solids, A, B, C, Z, Number 9, Number 3 etc.
+3. Add various other way to visualize linear algebra related concepts (I might skips this if I have no new visualization idea).
+4. Add other famous objects in `obj/`
+    1. Add other famous polytope e.g. 4D Platonic solids, Archimedean solids etc in `obj/obj_polytope/`
+    2. Add smooth manifold e.g. sphere, torus, Mobius Strip, Klein Bottle etc in `obj/obj_smooth/` using `obj/obj_basis/bezier.py`
+    3. Add A, B, C, ..., Z, 0, ..., 8 and 9 in `obj/obj_alphabet/`.
-4. Check if 2 or more objects are collided with each other.
+5. Check if 2 or more objects are collided with each other.
-5. Add domain specific features base on practical users, educational and/or ethical demand (https://80000hours.org/career-guide/most-pressing-problems/?int_campaign=2023-05--primary-navigation__career-guide)
+6. Add domain specific features base on practical users, educational and/or ethical demand (https://80000hours.org/career-guide/most-pressing-problems/?int_campaign=2023-05--primary-navigation__career-guide)
-    1. More advanced linear algebra related features e.g. SVD, Matrix factorization, LU decomposition, Affine Transformation, Markov chain, Matrix exponential, randomized numerical linear algebra, Linear Programming, Random Matrix Theory etc.
+    1. More advanced linear algebra related features e.g. SVD, Matrix factorization, LU decomposition, Affine Transformation, Markov chain, Matrix exponential, numerical randomized linear algebra, Linear Programming, Random Matrix Theory, multi-linear algebra etc.
-    2. More geometric algebra related features.
+    2. More geometric algebra related features e.g. cross product in 7D, quaternion, bivector etc.
-    3. AI Transparency and optimization
+    3. AI Transparency and/or optimization
     4. Analyzing, optimizing and/or compressing high dimensional dataset
-    5. Relativity visualization
+    5. Physic, General Relativity, Quantum physic and/or Fluid simulation
-    6. Lean Proof Assistent Integration for assisting pure mathematical research
+    6. Lean Proof Assistent Integration for assisting pure mathematical research with reliable concrete visualization.
     7. Extend the Vector Space over Real to Module over commutative ring for specific domain e.g. cryptography, error correction etc.
-    8. Quantum Physic
-    9. Reinforcement learning framework for pure mathematical research e.g. Sphere Packing, Numerical Algorithm related optimization etc.
-    10. Group decomposition of high dimensional tiling and polytopes.
+    8. Group decomposition of high dimensional tiling and polytopes.
-    11. Other useful features.
+    9. Other useful features.

 # Folder structures